FWuermse/grw/docs/algorithm.typ

 Metavariables of a certain type $Gamma tack tau$ can be assigned with any value $Gamma tack e : tau$ in the context $Gamma$ (hypotheses, theorems, etc.).
 Both $Gamma$ and $tau$ are part of that metavariable.
 When we assign a metavariable that represents a goal, we also close the goal.
 Another way to leverage metavariables is to use them as placeholders in any given Lean term when the value is unknown at the time of creation.
 It is also possible to share a metavariable $?_x$ across multiple terms as seen in this example.
 Assigning such a metavariable with a value $v$ also assigns every occurrence of $?_x$ with $v$.
 Whenever we choose variable names starting with a question mark in this thesis, we refer to metavariables.

+Another conecept frequently used in the rewriting algorithm we propose is unification.
+In Lean 4 unification refers to the assigments of metavariables so that two terms $t$ and $u$ containing them, become definitional equal @carneiro2019type.
+We will refer to two different functions for unification.
+The function $mono("unify")_rho (t)$ tries to unify t with the left-hand side of $rho$'s applied relation.
+The function also introduces local hypotheses for bound variables of possible `forallE` or `lam` expressions, in which case unification is evaluated on the according body.
+The $mono("unify")$ function returns tuple $(Psi, r, u, b)$.
+The first element is a set $Psi$ of hypotheses corresponding to the newly introduced binder variables that were not reassigned during unification.
+The relation $r$ represents the relation over the successful unification and is typically the relation used in $rho$.
+The term $u$ is the term that was made equal through unification, typeically the right-hand side of $rho$.
+The last argument $b$ is a boolean value that is `true` when unification succeeded and `false` otherwise.
+The modified version $mono("unify"^"*")_rho (t)$ has the same behaviour but tries unification on all subterms and succeeds if at least one unification does @sozeau:inria-00628904.

 == Proof Strategy for Rewriting

 We mentioned that every rewrite must be justified by a proof and the rewrite tactic must provide that proof.
 When we want to prove a goal $P space t : mono("Prop")$ and have a hypothesis $h$ of type $r space t space u$ given $r$ is a relation $alpha arrow alpha arrow mono("Prop")$, we can prove the statement given we have the additional information that $P$ is preserved by $r$.
 In order to generate a rewrite proof for that, $r$ must be an equivalence relation or imply the implication ($<-$).
 Essentially, this means ($<-$) is a direct subrelation of $r$ or a transitive subrelation.
 When those hypotheses are in place, the proof is straight forward for this minimal example.
 By Lean's definition of subrelations, it suffices to show $r space t space ?_t$ and $?_t$.
 We can assign $?_t$ with $u$ obtain a proof for the rewrite $t <- u$.